-When you purchase hosting you can get your domain for free and it’s automatically added to your blog
+- When you purchase hosting you can get your domain for free and it’s automatically added to your blog

-> - You install easy-to-use Plugins to your blog to add functionality rather than messing around with HTML
+- You can install easy-to-use Plugins to your blog to add functionality rather than messing around with HTML

-> - You can easily boost your SEO and rank higher in Google
+- You can easily boost your SEO and rank higher in Google

-> - It’s the best platform if you’re working towards having a successful blog.
+- It’s the best platform if you’re working towards having a successful blog.

-> I highly recommend creating your blog with WordPress, as you can make your blog a stunning website, rather than “just a blog”.
+I highly recommend creating your blog with WordPress, as you can make your blog a stunning website, rather than “just a blog”.
 You will be able to run your own business and make money with your blog.
-Blog Pixie is on WordPress and it’s the best investment I’ve made.
-I now have a beautiful, interactive website (and you can too)!
+Blog Pixie is a self-hosted WordPress blog.
+It’s the best investment I’ve made and I now have a beautiful, interactive website (and you can too)!

-> When you’re just starting out there are some blogging terms that may seem a bit confusing, so I’ll try and make it easy for you:
+When you’re just starting out there are some blogging terms that may seem a bit confusing, so I’ll try and make it easy for you: